 Matriculated students who have withdrawn (administratively or self-initiated) or who have been dismissed from the BSRT program may, within one (1) year of the withdrawal or dismissal, reapply by submitting a written request directly to the Program Director.
 Any student dismissed from the program because of academic underachievement and subsequently readmitted must achieve a minimum overall grade of C in any didactic/laboratory course and a P (Pass) overall grade for any clinical course in the following term.
-If the student fails to do so, the student will be dismissed.
+If the student fails to do so, the student will be dismissed and will not be readmitted back into the BSRT program again.
 The Program Director will indicate any additional specific requirements that the student must meet upon readmission.